mahajasa/route-api/README.md

 ### Maven dependencies:
   * This is a spring boot web application
-  * ISpring-boot-starter web dependency is used which gives the application rest capabilities. n addition to this, this application uses springdoc-openapi dependency which helps     expose the rest api's swagger endpoints.
+  * Spring-boot-starter web dependency is used which gives the application rest capabilities. n addition to this, this application uses springdoc-openapi dependency which helps     expose the rest api's swagger endpoints.

   		* <dependency>
 			* <groupId>org.springdoc</groupId>